zew/go-questionnaire/static/js/validation.md

 &nbsp; &nbsp; ...will affect the language of the messages

 * The error messages are pretty mathematical
- `Value must be greate or equal to ...`
+ `Value must be greater or equal to ...`

 * We can change the error messages using the method `setCustomValidity('my message')`
 but this puts the input element into the `invalid` state,